fusionlanguage/fut/doc/getting-started.md

 }
 ```

-Save the above in `hello.ci`, then issue this command:
+Save the above in `hello.fu`, then issue this command:

-    cito -o hello.c,cpp,cs,java,js,py,swift,ts,cl hello.ci
+    cito -o hello.c,cpp,cs,java,js,py,swift,ts,cl hello.fu

-This will translate the Ć code to C, C++, C#, Java, JavaScript, Python, Swift, TypeScript and OpenCL C.
+This will translate the Fusion code to C, C++, C#, Java, JavaScript, Python, Swift, TypeScript and OpenCL C.
-The `cito` command accepts one or more Ć source files (here, just `hello.ci`)
+The `cito` command accepts one or more Fusion source files (here, just `hello.fu`)
 and outputs the transpiled source files as specified by the mandatory `-o` option.
 Here we specified several languages, comma-separated.
 In a real-world scenario, you would integrate the `cito` command into your build system.